eoinlarkin/eoinlarkin/README.md

 I am a Production Engineer working for for a trading firm in Dublin, Ireland.

-Prior to focusing on systems / big data I worked as an actuary for a number of years.
+Prior to focusing on systems / big data I worked as an actuary building models.

 💬 Interests:
 -  Statistics and machine learning